-- Describe the various techniques to estimate different vitamins from their natural sources. - Identify the effect of processing on vitamin losses during processing. - Creates awareness about recent in food fortification and its importance. - Preparation of vitamin rich foods based on nutritional demand. - 1) Estimation of carotene of any 03 samples - 2) Analysis of food for thiamine and riboflavin (03 samples) - 3) Estimation of vitamin C by EDTA method(03 samples) - 4) Estimation of vitamin C losses during processing - 5) Preparation of vitamin rich foods - 6) Fortification with any 02 vitamin rich foods
+- CO 1.
+Various techniques to estimate different vitamins from their natural sources. - CO 2.
+Methods to study the effect of processing on vitamin losses during processing. - CO 3.
+Food fortification and its importance. - CO 4.
+Preparation of vitamin rich foods based on nutritional demand. - 1.
+Estimation of carotene of any 03samples - 2.
+Analysis of food for thiamine and riboflavin (03 samples) - 3.
+Estimation of lycopene from food sample. - 4.
+Estimation of vitamin C by EDTA method (03 samples) - 5.
+Estimation of vitamin C losses during processing - 6.
+Preparation of vitamin rich foods - 7.
+Fortification with any 02 vitamin rich foods - 8.
+Survey on fortified food available in market